Last updated on March 24th, 2026.

 - Use it as a filling for cake layers.

-- Use it as a filling for cakes, tarts, or cupcakes.
-Try these Lemon curd cookies.
+- Try these Lemon curd cookies.

 - Drizzle it over pancakes, mini pancakes, waffles, or ice cream.